 Begin running the underlayment at the edge of the roof, over the ice and water barrier and the drip edge.
 Fasten it down with cap nails just above the drip edge.
 Place the cap nails every four to six inches along the edge and then spread them out to around eight to ten inches around the rest of the underlayment.

 Overlap the first row with the next by at least six inches and follow the nailing pattern of the first with close nails at the edge and nails spread out more towards the middle.
 Continue the same pattern of overlapping and nailing until just below the roof’s ridge.
 Finish the underlayment by running the material over top of the ridge so that it drops down and cover the top edge of both rows of underlayment on either side.
 Fasten both bottom edges of the underlayment down firmly and you’ve finished the installation.

-Laying the New Roof
+5. Installing the New Roof

-Follow all the manufacturer’s installation instructions to get the new roof down in place.
+Follow all the manufacturer’s roofing installation instructions to get the new roof down in place.
 When laying a shingle roof, make sure to use starter shingles at the bottom and sides.
 Stagger each row to keep shingles from leaking water.
 All the nails holding the shingles in place should be just under the tar strip on the shingles and installed so that no heads are showing.

-The Valley Flashing Goes Underneath
+Other: The Valley Flashing Goes Underneath

 If you have any valleys on your home’s roof, it’s important to make sure that the valley flashing goes underneath the shingles or metal roofing.
 This flashing is designed to divert water down your roof and into the gutter system if you have one.
 If it’s installed on top of the roofing water can get in behind it and down into your roof itself.
 That’s why you want to protect it by installed it underneath the roofing.
 With the flashing underneath your roofing it is important to put a strong bead of roofing cement over top of the edges of flashing down your roof.
 This protects against water blowing up the side of the flashing and underneath the roofing and will help keep your roof dry.